dhil/ocaml-multicont/README.md

 a variation of `clone_continuation` that used to reside in the `Obj` module of earlier versions of Multicore OCaml.
-Internally, the `resumption` types are aliases of the respective `continuation` types from the `EffectHandlers` module.
+Internally, the `resumption` types are aliases of the respective `continuation` types from the `Effect` module.
 The ability to resume a continuation more than once is achieved by cloning the original continuation on demand.
 The key functions `resume`, `resume_with`, `abort`, and `abort_with` all clone the provided continuation argument and invoke the resulting clone rather than the original continuation.
 The library